paocarvajal1912/Crypto_Clustering/README.md

 Clusters are colored, and compared between original data and principal components for several terms.
 On the jupyter notebook plots, you can hover the name of the currencies.
 However, since the README is not able to show that, we display the colors of the different clusters for the currencies in a table further below.

 In the plot immediately below, there are cryptocurrecies plot by performance, and colored by the cluster.
-The left plot's axis correspond to two of the seven periods of the original data.
+The left plot's axis corresponds to two of the seven periods of the original data.
 On the right, the axis coresponds to two of the three principal components.
 Based on the coeficients associated to the principal component transformation, the main principal component was related mostly to longer term returns; the second, mostly to middle term; the last, mostly to short term returns.

 <img src="Images/03_Clusters_ShortTerm.png" alt="Logo" width="1000">